nada401/brewing-knowledge/docs/index.markdown

   <iframe src="{{ '/plots/evolution_countries.html' | relative_url }}" frameborder='0' scrolling='no' height="800px" width="100%"></iframe>
 </div>

-## Expertise Per Country
-English-Speaking countries performing better (not over time) 10/12/2024 13:42 use the normalized graph (score given by the category is divided by the number of words belonging to that category)

-expertise per country over time too but need to choose which ones we show

 ## Beer Styles (not doing it - maybe)
 Most Frequent Words and Expertness Score, both by country, for:
 - BA American IPA, Imperial Stout,